-- -- Skip to Main Content

 It is important to understand how a will functions and the complexities of the probate process prior to determining the best estate plan for you and your family.
 Let the estate planning team at Gerkin & Decker help you properly protect what you've worked so hard to attain.

-Avoid Probate With a Properly Executed TRUST
+Avoid Probate With a Properly Executed Trust

-A trust is a probate avoidance tool and when properly executed, can help you save your loved ones from the costly, often time-consuming, probate process.
+A trust is a probate avoidance tool and, when properly executed, can help you save your loved ones from the costly, often time-consuming, probate process.
 There are many different types of trust agreements, including Revocable Living Trusts, Testamentary Trusts, Irrevocable Trusts, Special Needs Trusts, Credit Shelter Trusts, and Asset Protection Trusts.
 Each has a unique purpose.

 • The Revocable Living Trust is the most common type of trust agreement and works well for individuals and/or married couples.
-It can be structured in a multitude of ways and provides flexibility to the person (known as the grantor, trustor, or settlor) creating it while preserving ultimate goals and intentions.
+It can be structured in a multitude of ways and provides flexibility to the person (known as the grantor, trustor, or settlor), creating it while preserving ultimate goals and intentions.

 • When a Revocable Living Trust is created and executed, the grantor retitles his or her assets into the name of the trust and provides instruction as to how those assets are to be managed and distributed upon death.
 Typically, the grantor becomes the initial and primary trustee of the trust and has total control over his or her assets while alive.
 The rights and control of assets are not lost due to the retitling of the assets into the name of the trust.